 There are a number of factors that can affect how much a GM makes, and salary ranges vary dramatically.
 For example, former general manager of the Chargers, A.J.
 Smith was believed to have earned an annual salary of $2.2 million from 2008-2013.

 On the other hand, the general manager of the San Francisco Giants, Brian Sabean, recently signed a new contract with the team that will employ him through the end of the 2019 season.
 The contract is believed to be worth $5-6 million annually.

 At this level of seniority within a sports team’s business structure, the responsibilities of a vice-president are very similar to those of VPs in other industries.
 Service line and division vice-presidents tend to be paid more than VPs who manage support services, like business development and marketing.

-Those who are paid the most are vice-presidents involved in legal affairs, followed by those in scouting.
+Vice-presidents involved in legal affairs are paid the most, followed by those in scouting.
 For example, in 2013, Donald Remy was serving as an executive vice-president for the NCAA with an annual salary of $775,000.00.